 With the apparent demise of the Soviet Union, the strategic position of the United States changed drastically.
 Although in 1991 US and allied divisions smashed Iraqi military power using the principles AirLand Battle doctrine, there arose the notion that a philosophy centered upon fighting a major land power on the European continent was no longer relevant.
 At the end of the Cold War, the United States emerged as a truly global power with the means to project its influence.
 Unfortunately, that did not mean peace.
 In the last decade of the 20th century, nearly half the countries in the world faced some sort of armed conflict, which included ethnic strife, political or religious insurgencies, terrorism from political or transnational entities, or even criminal elements masquerading as political movements.
 The post-Soviet Union world contained challenges that were far more complex than those evident during the Cold War.
 The danger of facing a potential adversary in a land war that might turn nuclear seemed to lessen, only to reveal multiple threats to the United States that did not originate in Moscow.
 TRADOC commander GEN Foss began the full-scale revision of Army doctrine in 1989.
-The Gulf War, however, delayed further developments.
+The Gulf War, however, delayed further developments, while simultaneously proving the validity of AirLand Battle as both concept and doctrine.